prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

 and found that github can address some of those.
 It can host static sites for me - even plain old HTML files, and pagd_ filled up the remaining requirements.
-Please note that techniques explained here are suitable for folks who are using a linux distribution and comfortable with shell interface.
+Please note that techniques explained here are suitable for folks who are using a linux distribution or mac osX and comfortable with shell interface.

 How do I setup my blog site ?
 -----------------------------

 It is easy, create a virtual environment, install ``pagd``, and use `pagd.myblog` plugin to create a site layout.
 Let us go one step at a time,

-``setting up virtual environment``,
+First get python3.x for your distribution, pagd works only with python3.
+In case of mac, you can use `brew install python3` to get the latest python3.x version.

+Second, setup a virtual environment to install pagd and its dependacies.
+The following example assumes python3.2 as your python version.
+You can change it to python3.3 or later based on you machine's python version.

 .. code-block:: bash

+    # To install on ubuntu
     sudo apt-get install python3-setuptools     # Install python3-setuptools
     sudo easy_install3 pip          # will give you the command pip-3.2 sudo pip-3.2 install virtualenv

+    # To install on mac-osx,
+    brew install python3    # automatically installs pip and setuptools pip install --upgrade setuptools pip
+    pip install --upgrade virtualenv

 I hope that in coming future linux distributions will have python-3.x by default and comes with ``pip`` pre-installed, in which case executing ``sudo pip install virtualenv`` should suffice.
-Now we can go about creating a virtual environment to play with ``pagd``.
+Let us now create a virtual environment to play with ``pagd``.

 .. code-block:: bash